Traveling and Conferences

 When inquiring about traveling for an educational purpose please contact:

-Criteria for approval of Student Travel Funds will be determined by the Finance Committee of Student Senate.
-Criteria will remain in effect until such time as either Student Senate, the Finance Committee of Student Senate, or the Faculty Resource Committee perceive a need to revise them.
+Criteria for approval of Student Travel Funds will be determined by the Finance Committee of Student Government Association.
+Criteria will remain in effect until such time as either the SGA, the Finance Committee of SGA, or the Faculty Resource Committee perceive a need to revise them.

 - Individuals requesting funding must be enrolled as full-time students at Utica College.